These best weekend getaways in New England will give you a taste of the northeast

 - The first Ben & Jerry’s store opened in Burlington in 1978.

-Martha’s Vineyard is an idyllic island just off the coast of Cape Cod.
+Martha’s Vineyard is an island just off the coast of Cape Cod.
 It’s the ideal New England weekend getaway, especially during the summer, when you can take advantage of its charming towns, lighthouses, beaches, and farms.
+It’s right up there with Nantucket as a top romantic weekend getaway in New England.

 Martha’s Vineyard has an almost exclusive feel to it, as there are no chain restaurants or hotels to be found.
 Its beautiful nature and “back country” vibes likely haven’t changed in over a century, which is precisely the draw for many New Englanders and urbanites who come here.